MuhammedEmadHussien/POV-Display/README.md

 # POV-Display
 Synchronized LED illumination.

-utilizing rapidly spinning LEDs to create the illusion of images in the air.
+Utilizing rapidly spinning LEDs to create the illusion of images in the air.
 By synchronizing LED illumination with rotation speed.